oasysgames/simple-p2e-game/hardhat/README.md

-# Hardhat Scripts

-This folder contains TypeScript utilities for interacting with the contracts from this repository.

-## Purchase Example

-`scripts/purchase.ts` demonstrates how to acquire SBTs using the `purchase` function of the `SBTSale` contract with three different payment methods: SMP, pOAS and native OAS.
+# Binding Smart Contracts with TypeScript
+This project helps dApp developers integrate and interact with smart contracts using TypeScript.

 ### Setup
 1. Install dependencies within the `hardhat` directory:

 ```sh